About Editorial Projects in Education

 The success of that first venture led to the group’s incorporation as Editorial Projects in Education, a nonprofit 501(c)(3) organization, and the production of further reports and publications oriented to higher education.
 The most notable of those endeavors was The Chronicle of Higher Education.
 Launched in November 1966, on the eve of an extraordinarily turbulent period for America’s university campuses, The Chronicle was soon recognized as an unparalleled observer of the higher education scene.

-Just as the launch of The Chronicle had occurred on the cusp of an epochal period for higher education, the debut of the “chronicle of precollegiate education” came as the first stirrings of a remarkable age of ferment in K-12 schooling were being felt.
+Just as the launch of The Chronicle had occurred on the cusp of an epochal period for higher education, the debut of the “chronicle of precollegiate education” came as the first stirrings of a remarkable age of ferment in elementary and secondary policy were being felt.
 And even as Education Week’s early issues were airing the still-new Reagan administration’s plans to curtail the federal role in education, the field’s upstart “newspaper of record” was pointing to new anxieties about the state of the nation’s schools that echoed those of EPE’s earliest days.
-Those concerns, emerging against a backdrop of global competition and economic dislocation, gained rhetorical force and policy momentum with the 1983 report A Nation at Risk.
+Those concerns, emerging against a backdrop of global competition and economic dislocation, gained rhetorical force and political momentum with the 1983 federal report A Nation at Risk.

-In the sixth decade since its founding, EPE remains true to its mission: raising the level of understanding and discourse on critical issues in American education.
+In the sixth decade since its founding, Editorial Projects in Education squarely confronts the challenges—and enthusiastically welcomes the opportunities—of a media organization in the 21st century.
+It does so while remaining true to its mission: raising the level of understanding and discourse on critical issues in American education